San Francisco Department of Public Works corruption scandal: Bernard Curran

 Bernie Curran, a former San Francisco building inspector, pleaded guilty to one count of felony perjury and one count of misdemeanor financial wrongdoing, including accepting a $180,000 loan and concealing gifts from developers and contractors.
-He was sentenced to a year and a day in federal prison and an additional two-year state prison sentence, which he will serve concurrently.
-Additionally, there were instances where he approved work on his own family's property and intervened in the inspection process, raising concerns about potential impropriety.
-In addition to his conviction on federal charges, Curran was sentenced to two years in state prison after he pleaded guilty to concealing monetary payments and violating California conflict of interest laws.
-He admitted to accepting payments from a developer as a reward.
+He was sentenced to a year and a day in federal prison.
+Curran was also sentenced to two years in state prison after he pleaded guilty to concealing monetary payments and violating California conflict of interest laws.
 He will serve the state and federal sentences concurrently.
+Additionally, he approved work on his family's property and intervened in the inspection process, raising concerns about potential impropriety.
 Curran lost his public pension of $4,500 per month after he pleaded guilty.

 Harlan Kelly

 Harlan Kelly, a former general manager of the San Francisco Public Utilities Commission (PUC), was found guilty of multiple charges.
 A federal jury convicted Kelly of six out of eight charges, including conspiracy, bank fraud, and honest services wire fraud.
-The charges stemmed from a scheme in which Kelly accepted bribes from Walter Wong in exchange for influencing the public bidding process and steering contract awards, as well as lying to a lender to acquire a $1.3 million loan.
-The evidence presented during the trial demonstrated that Kelly had access to confidential information about city contract bidding processes and the ability to influence the awarding of a portion of city contracts.
+Kelly accepted bribes from Walter Wong in exchange for influencing the public bidding process and steering contract awards, and lied to a lender to acquire a $1.3 million loan.
+Kelly had access to confidential information about city contract bidding processes and the ability to influence the awarding of a portion of city contracts.
 Kelly was sentenced to four years in jail, to be followed by three years probation.
 He was also ordered to complete treatment for drug use.
 During sentencing, Judge Richard Seeborg admonished Kelly, saying: "Mr. Kelly participated in very serious criminal conduct.
 He betrayed the public trust and made a mockery of his oath to serve the public."
 After he was convicted, Kelly was stripped of his city pension of $22,500 per month.
 Kelly is appealing his conviction.